 - What is FR44 Florida?

 - Florida FR44 Insurance Requirements

 - Florida DUI Penalties

-You’ll be required to carry DUI insurance Florida FR44 for 3 consecutive years without any lapse of coverage, whether your own a car or not.
-This is where UltraCar Insurance can help.
-We’ll get you the lowest rate possible for Florida FR44 insurance or Florida non owner FR44 if you don’t own a car.
-For quickest service, start a Florida FR44 insurance quote now, or call and speak with one of our licensed agents today!
+You’ll have to carry DUI insurance Florida FR44 for three consecutive years, without lapse of coverage.
+UltraCar Insurance will find you the lowest rate possible for Florida FR44 insurance, Florida non owner FR44 or Florida FR44 Motorcycle Insurance.
+Click the button to start a Florida FR44 insurance quote or call to speak with one of our licensed agents today!